StefanoRoscilliZaffiri/304721/README.md

 What does our project consist of?
 We have identified ourselves as members of the council of Marendor.
 Our aim is to anticipate the guild assignment for each scholar by analyzing various factors from the scholars' reports: "guilds."
 We, of course, need to be careful because we must guide the kingdom's priorities.

 ## Methods
-We were given an enormous database containing "only" 31 attributes related to some features of the scholars, with a total of 253,680 rows.
+We were given an enormous database containing 31 attributes related to some features of the scholars, with a total of 253,680 rows.
 Our goal is to train models to classify the type of guilds the scholars will be assigned to: "Apprentice_Guild", "No Guild," or "Master Guild."
 The main steps we followed are:

 ### 1) Libraries Import